 After putting together a decent setlist Finnegan’s Hell ventured on a club tour in Scandinavia, which was followed by a bunch of festival gigs.
 The songs went down well with the audience, so the band decided to sneak into the studio to lay down some tracks.
 An EP was finally released in 2011.
 It received rave reviews and sold out in no time.
 More important though, it also meant the possibility for the band to play all over Europe.

 In 2014 Finnegan’s Hell released a full-length album through Heptown Records, Europe’s leading Celtic punk label.
 The album ”Drunk, Sick and Blue” was well-received by the European music press, and earned the band gigs at some of Europe’s biggest festivals and a publishing deal with Sound Pollution Songs.

-Finnegan’s Hell has just finished recording the new album ”Life and Death”, which will be released on February 23rd, 2018.
+Finnegan’s Hell has continued to work with Heptown Records and Sound Pollution Songs and has just released the long-awaited album; ”Life and Death”.
 The songs on the album are musically diverse, but they share the lyrical themes of life and death, taking the listener on a rollercoaster ride from the cradle to the grave.
 When recording ”Life and Death” measures were taken to preserve the raw energy from a live performance, and the result is a record which takes no prisoners.

 For more info, please consult Wikipedia: https://en.wikipedia.org/wiki/Finnegan%27s_Hell